bentorfs/angular-slopegraph/README.md

 ```
 <slopegraph slopedata="slopeData" leftlabel="1970" rightlabel="1979" width="500" height="900"></slopegraph>
 ```
 slopeData refers to a scope variable that contains the data.
-The data must be a 2-dimensional array, where each element is a list of 4 elements: The input label and value, and the output label and value.
+The data must be a 2-dimensional array, where each element is a list of 4 elements:
+- The left label
+- The value behind the left label
+- The right label
+- The value behind the right label

 Higher values will be displayed lower on the graph.
+For example, the example rendering above is backed by this data:

 ```javascript
 angular.module('myApp', ['ngSlopeGraph']).